pzykotik/TumbleWeed-Discord-Clone/README.md

 It currently supports Tumblr and Twitter.

+Updated by pzykotik - the original bot is currently down, so this tutorial has been updated to provide help to run it yourself from scratch.

 ## How to use this bot ##

 When it joins your server for the first time it will create two new roles: TumbleWeed Admin and TumbleWeed Content Provider.
 You may rename these if you want.
+Assign these to people you want to have access to certain bot functions.

 The bot will check for updates every 10 minutes and saves its data every hour (also when you close it).